bishopZ/meditation-deathmatch/README.md

-#Meditation Deathmatch v0.2
+#Meditation Deathmatch v0.3

 [http://meditationdeathmat.ch/](http://meditationdeathmat.ch/)

 For Meditation Deathmatch, two opponents face off to meditate.
 We use EEG to read their brain signals and determine who is staying in a meditative state better.
 Several other biometric factors are also monitored, and the information is visualized in a creative fashion on a projection screen.
 Various game rules may be used, but in one basic version, a health meter decreases when one opponent is not doing as well as the other.

-Collaborators include: Matt Dorsey, Eric Carlin, Shanta Stevens, Josh Jackson, Dr. David Eagleman, and Bishop Zareh.
+Collaborators include: Matt Dorsey, Eric Carlin, Shanta Stevens, Joshua Jackson, and Bishop Zareh.

 ##Installation